-The College of Human Ecology is pioneering the study of human life from scientific, social, and aesthetic perspectives.
-Using a blend of academic disciplines and a global perspective, our students and faculty use their knowledge to identify, explore, and develop solutions to the challenges facing people today.
+The College of Human Ecology is pioneering the study of human life from scientific, social and design perspectives.
+Using a blend of academic disciplines and a global perspective, our students and faculty use their knowledge to identify, explore and develop solutions to the challenges facing people today.
 Students learn not only to serve people, but to understand and analyze the complex relationships and institutions that shape their lives.

 Choosing Human Ecology

 Human Ecology's academic programs are flexible, profoundly interdisciplinary and framed in a liberal arts based foundation.
 All programs provide students with a firm grounding in contemporary issues, as well as in the social, natural and physical sciences and design.
 Our students delve into biology and chemistry, economics, psychology and sociology, and apply their expertise in fields such as business, design, health/medicine, law, nutrition, public health, public policy and research.

 Our community is comprised of outwardly-focused and inwardly-motivated students who are actively and intellectually engaged in communities.
 They appreciate multiple perspectives and global experiences and are unafraid to take a novel approach to creating a better world through social and systemic change.

 Breadth of study

 Here, professors and students collaborate to understand a broad range of issues such as the financial impacts of tax legislation and social security reform, the design of safer and more sustainable work spaces, the social and physical repercussions of obesity in children and adults, educational policy, how our healthcare system can accommodate our aging population and more.

 The best of large and small institution experiences